Overview of One Person Company (OPC) Registration

 Incorporation of a One Person Company (OPC) must meet the following criteria:

 - Natural Person: A natural person is an individual human being.
-Only a natural person who is a resident of India can incorporate OPC in India.
+Only a natural person who is a resident of India can incorporate an OPC in India.

 - Indian Resident: To incorporate an OPC, the natural person must have resided in India for a minimum of 182 days in the preceding fiscal year.